 "Have you ever had a drink or used drugs first thing in the morning to steady your nerves, to get rid of a hangover or to get the day started?"

 A positive answer to two or more of these questions suggests the need for additional assessment of drug or alcohol use.
-You can come to the SHWC to complete this assessment by making an appointment for an intake with one of our counselors.
-If you prefer to speak to someone, please give us a call at 312-567-7550.
+You can come to the SHWC to get a referal to a community provider to have this assessment.
+If you prefer to speak to someone at SHWC, please give us a call at 312-567-7550.
 Below is a list of available resources to you in the Chicagoland area including the suburbs.

 LEARN MORE ABOUT ADDICTION AND SUBSTANCE ABUSE AT THE FOLLOWING SITES: